alan-turing-institute/TuringDataStories/README.md

 Any problems, open an issue!

+### Adding a new story

+Under the `stories` directory, create a new folder with the name `YYYY-MM-DD-<Title>` and place your notebook inside there.
+Make sure you have already run all the cells in your notebook.
+That's all!

+If your notebook is not ready to be published to the web, you can prefix the folder with an underscore: Quarto will then ignore it.

 ### About the project

 This project was initially formed by a desire to contribute and advance to the analysis of government COVID-19 data.